 The Department of Beni is located in northeast Bolivia in the southern reaches of the Amazon Basin.
 It borders Brazil to the northeast and is primarily covered by rainforest.
-It is hot and humid during most of the year with an annual rainfall average of between 1,000 - 4,000 mm (39 - 157 in).
+It is hot and humid most of the year, with an annual rainfall average of 1,000 - 4,000 mm (39 - 157 in).
 It is one of the wettest regions in Bolivia.

-The Biosphere Reserve comprises diverse forest formations: gallery forests, forest islands of deciduous trees, lowland dense forest and open middle-height forest with tajibo (Tabebuia sp.) and matorral formations including tuzeque (Machaerium sp.); as well as the seasonally flooded Beni Savanna or Llanos de Moxos.
+The Biosphere Reserve comprises diverse forest formations: gallery forests, forest islands of deciduous trees, dense lowland forests, and open middle-height forests with tajibo (Tabebuia sp.) and matorral formations, including tuzeque (Machaerium sp.), as well as the seasonally flooded Beni Savanna or Llanos de Moxos.

-Due not only to its rich biota but also to the presence of important indigenous Amazonian groups, it was designated a Biosphere Reserve with the purpose of promoting conservation in a context of balance between people and nature.
+Due to its rich biota and the presence of important indigenous Amazonian groups, it was designated a Biosphere Reserve to promote conservation in a context of balance between people and nature.

 Approximately 215,000 inhabitants live in the Biosphere Reserve, engaged in extensive cattle raising and increasing timber extraction activities, affecting natural forest ecosystems.

-The Chimane ethnolinguistic group lives in the southeast part of the Beni Department in the tropical humid forest and plains and is engaged in activities such as sustainable hunting, fishing, plant collection and traditional agriculture.
+The Chimane ethnolinguistic group lives in the southeast part of the Beni Department in the humid tropical forest and plains.
+It is engaged in sustainable hunting, fishing, plant collection, and traditional agriculture activities.